kali-linex/linex/Documentation/staging/tee.rst

 - TEE_IOC_CLOSE_SESSION closes a session to a Trusted Application.

 There are two classes of clients, normal clients and supplicants.
-The latter is a helper process for the TEE to access resources in Linux, for example file system access.
+The latter is a helper process for the TEE to access resources in Linex, for example file system access.
 A normal client opens /dev/tee[0-9]* and a supplicant opens /dev/teepriv[0-9].